TheMannu/Jenkins/Troubleshooting.md

 - **Thumb Rule 1: Check Job Logs**: Whenever a job fails, thoroughly review the logs.
 Most issues related to builds, failures, or misconfigurations can be identified by analyzing the job logs.

 - **Thumb Rule 2: Manage Jenkins Page**: Regularly visit the **Manage Jenkins** page for dependency details, plugin updates, system health warnings, and security notifications.

+- **Thumb Rule 3: Update Jenkins & Plugins**: Keeping Jenkins core and plugins updated is crucial for security and stability.
+Use the **Manage Jenkins** → **Update Center** to check for new updates regularly.